Race the Train: Tywyn

 The Dragon's Back of Wales

-How does a mountain race covering 236 miles (380km) with over 10 miles (16,400m) of ascent sound?
-The Dragon’s Back of Wales is a tough challenge that takes competitors from North to South Wales in six days.
-If this ultra race has a lighter version called The Hatchling.
+How does a mega challenging mountain race covering 236 miles (380km) with over 10 miles (16,400m) of ascent sound?
+The Dragon’s Back of Wales in September is a tough challenge, with competitors trail running all the way from Conwy to Cardiff in six intense days.
+This ultra race also has a shorter version - The Hatchling - if you fancy a taster of this amazing experience.

 Battle on the Beach